Lombiq/NodeJs-Extensions/Readme.md

 ### Scripts details

-The `build` script is a wrapper for the `build:styles`, `build:scripts` and `build:assets` scripts, which each constitue their own pipeline, and which are executed in parallel.
+The `build` script is a wrapper for the `build:styles`, `build:scripts` and `build:assets` scripts, which each constitute their own pipeline, and which are executed in parallel.
 This is the script that's used during the regular project build.

 The `compile` script is a wrapper for the `compile:styles`, `compile:scripts` and `compile:assets` scripts, which are also executed in parallel.
 This is the script that's used during NuGet packaging.